 6. Stirring occasionally, sweat out your mushrooms until they have shrunk to half of their initial volume--if you are getting too much 'sticking' to the bottom of the pan, reduce your heat slightly.

 7. After 10 mins of total cook time, taste to see how it's texture has developed, and to determine what seasoning might look like.

 8. At this point add herbs, black pepper, vinegar, and more salt if necessary.
-So far this recipe is void of any animal products; this is now the time that you may choose to add a couple tablespoons of butter, if that's how you roll!
+So far this recipe is void of any animal products; this is now the time that you may choose to add a couple of tablespoons of butter if that's how you roll!

 Effectively, we are done!
 Duxelles freezes amazingly, so don't hesitate to use this process to preserve a glut of mushrooms when you find yourself in such a fortunate circumstance!
 Otherwise, eat duxelles on grilled bread with sheep cheese, stuffed in a whole trout, caked onto the outside of a roast, in an omelet, in a hearty salad, or folded into sour cream as a rich dip for vegetables and chips!